 These crunchy cassava flour crackers are a grain-free take on the Swedish crispbread Knäckebröd.
 These paleo crackers are made with just 6 ingredients in about an hour.
 They're crispy, crunchy, and delicious with all your favorite cracker accoutrements.
 Effortless to make and imminently customizable.

 These cassava crackers are gluten-free, grain-free, dairy-free, vegan, nut-free, and paleo-friendly.
 Thanks to Bob's Red Mill for sponsoring this post!

-I'm going on month 8 of an interesting elimination diet that I started earlier this year for health reasons.
+I developed these cassava crackers out of desperation during an elimination diet.
 Among the things I had to cut out of my diet were eggs, almonds, yeast, grains, and dairy.
 This meant I couldn't have bread of any kind – even most grain-free breads rely on eggs and almond flour.

 My most insatiable craving during this time was avocado toast.
 Pre-elimination diet, I regularly made it using a thick slice of gluten-free sourdough toasted in a skillet with ghee, and chunks of firm-ripe avocado folded with lemon juice, olive oil, and salt until it formed a chunky emulsion.
 I could not stop thinking about it.